aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/mail-merge-and-reporting-in-ruby/_index.md

 title: Mail Merge And Reporting in Ruby – Aspose.Words for Java
 articleTitle: Mail Merge And Reporting in Ruby
 linktitle: Mail Merge And Reporting in Ruby
-description: "Ruby: Mail Merge And Reporting using Aspose.Words for Java."
+description: "Mail Merge And Reporting using Ruby."
 type: docs
 weight: 40
 url: /java/mail-merge-and-reporting-in-ruby/